-The University administration recommends for approval two elements of the tentative agreement attached here regarding proposed changes to the Memorandum of Agreement (MOA).
+The University administration recommends for approval the tentative agreements attached here.
 As described in the attached informational memo, the proposed changes to the MOA accomplish three goals:

-- a) To institute a new non-binding, facilitation and fact-finding process for addressing potential changes to so-called 'frozen policies' in Article 2, certain specified provisions in the MOA itself, and other significant terms and conditions of employment for faculty and librarians contained in existing or proposed University-wide policies; - b) To include sick leaves, leaves of absence and parental leave benefits in the Article 6 salary and benefit and workload process; and c) To clarify the statement on academic freedom in Article 5, including making explicit the fact that "creative professional activities" of faculty and librarians are included in the protection of teaching, research and scholarship.
+- a) To institute a new non-binding, facilitation and fact-finding process for addressing potential changes to so-called 'frozen policies' in Article 2, certain specified provisions in the MOA itself, and other significant terms and conditions of employment for faculty and librarians contained in existing or proposed University-wide policies; - b) To include sick leaves, leaves of absence and parental leave benefits in the Article 6 salary and benefit and workload process; and - c) To clarify the statement on academic freedom in Article 5, including making explicit the fact that "creative professional activities" of faculty and librarians are subject to the protection of academic freedom.

 The proposed changes to the MOA in the first attachment (regarding Articles 2 and 6) have been agreed to in principle but not yet drafted with specific wording.
-Therefore, approval is sought in principle of that agreement in principle at the present time; the request for approval of the specific revisions to the MOA will come forward in a subsequent cycle of governance.
-Approval is sought of the specific revisions to Article 5 in the second tentative agreement appended here.
-Both of these elements of the tentative agreement will also be subject to the approval of the Business Board and to the final approval of the tentative agreement as a whole by the Governing Council.
+Therefore, approval is sought in principle of that agreement at the present time; a request for approval of the specific revisions to the MOA will come forward in a subsequent cycle of governance.
+Approval is sought of the exact language regarding Article 5 in the second tentative agreement appended here.